c18t/c18t.net/README.md

 touch Dockerfile
 touch .dockerignore
 touch docker-compose.yml
-docker-compose build
+docker-compose up -d --build
-docker-compose run --rm -p 8000:8000 gatsby new
-What would you like to call your site?
+docker-compose exec gatsby ./node_modules/gatsby/cli.js new What would you like to call your site?
 ? ‣ My Gatsby Site
 What would you like to name the folder where your site will be created?